-Varicose veins are the enlarged and swollen veins that are prominently visible on the skin surface.
-These bluish-purple veins usually occur on the legs and feet but can also develop situs slot gacor terpercaya on the arms and face.
+Varicose veins are enlarged and swollen veins that are prominently visible on the skin surface.
+These bluish-purple veins usually occur on the legs and feet but can also develop on the arms and face.

-Varicose veins occur due to malfunctioning valves that restrict the flow of the deoxygenated blood back to the heart.
-This results in excessive blood pooling and increased pressure slot online yang sering kasih jackpot in the affected area.
+Varicose veins occur due to malfunctioning valves that restrict the flow of deoxygenated blood back to the heart.
+This results in excessive blood pooling and increased pressure in the affected area.

 In a few cases, varicose veins do not produce any symptoms.
 For most other people, varicose veins are accompanied by pain and severe swelling in the affected area.
 Patients also experience itching and a throbbing sensation along with a feeling of heaviness.